SarthakSavasil/SarthakSavasil/README.md

 _Formal Intro?
 Sure_

-_To start about me, I am a Computer Science Engineering underGrad from IIIT Nagpur with keen interest in Backend Development.
+_To start about me, I am a Computer Science Engineering underGrad at IIIT Nagpur with keen interest in Backend Development.
 My skill set comprises of Java, CPP, SQL and somewhat Android development (:P).
-Currently, I am working with [Groww, India](https://www.groww.in) as a SDE Intern.
+Currently, I am working with [Groww, India](https://www.groww.in) as an SDE Intern.
 Also I have previously worked with [Turno](https://www.turno.club) for a span of 3 months as Backend Developer Intern.
 Always been in love with problem solving and DSA, and now also fascinated by System Design and Software Architecture :)_

-_Want to get in touch?
+_Wish to get in touch?
 Hit a message on - [linkedin:/sarthak-1609](https://www.linkedin.com/in/sarthak-1609/)_

 _Also you can find me on ..._